Frequently Asked Questions

 Filters example: The SchemaFilters example: The Schema

-It has fields for product name, slug, image, sections, description, price, a condition, and an enumeration for product size.
+It has fields for product name, slug, image, sections, description, price, a condition, an enumeration for product size, and a taxonomy for product category.

 When you go to the Content editor section of the app, select the Product view, and click on the Filter menu, you will see most of the fields you saw in the schema as filters under "Column Filters", in addition to the system filters that are always there.